Broad Spectrum vs Full Spectrum CBD + CBDa

 Whenever you come across the “full-spectrum” phrase on a label, be sure to check the company’s lab reports.
 Keep in mind that while the industry is yet to regulate the terms, full-spectrum CBD oils will most likely contain minute amounts of THC.
 With this said, it’s important to note that most full-spectrum CBD hemp-derived products will contain less than 0.3% THC by weight, which isn’t enough to cause any psychoactive effects.

 The widely available full-spectrum CBD products are typically derived from hemp, a cannabis plant with naturally low levels of THC.
-The legal requirements for hemp plants are actually to contain 0.3% THC, and most CBD products will contain less than that.
-However, while this THC content is unlikely to make you get a “high”, it could potentially lead to a failed drug test.
+The legal requirements for hemp plants are actually to contain no more than 0.3% THC, and most CBD products will contain less than that.
+However, while this THC content is unlikely to make you “high”, it could lead to a failed drug test.

 Some users are concerned about failing a drug test, can’t tolerate THC, or simply don’t want to have any THC in your system but want to enjoy the full benefits of the entourage effect.
 That’s where broad-spectrum CBD comes in.